 Introduction

-Diplodocus is a sauropod dinosaur from the Late Jurassic of North America, found in the extensive Morrison Formation of the western states.
-Although larger and more complete sauropods are now known, Diplodocus was the first giant dinosaur known from a substantially complete skeleton: the Carnegie Museum’s iconic specimen CM 84 (Figure 1).
-As explained below, casts of this important specimen were sent all around the globe, and as a result this individual became — and remains — the single best-known dinosaur in the world.
+Diplodocus is a sauropod dinosaur from the Late Jurassic of North America, found in the extensive Morrison Formation of the western United States.
+Although larger and more complete sauropods are now known, Diplodocus was the first giant dinosaur known from a substantially complete skeleton: the Carnegie Museum’s iconic specimen CM 84, the holotype of the species Diplodocus carnegii (Figure 1).
+As explained below, casts of this important specimen were sent to cities throughout Europe and in Latin America and Russia, and as a result this individual became — and remains — the single best-known dinosaur in the world.

-However, although the mounted skeleton is often referred to as CM 84, it is actually a composite containing substantial portions of CM 94 and smaller parts of other specimens, and some sculpted elements.
+However, although the mounted skeleton is often referred to as CM 84, it is actually a composite containing substantial portions of the D. carnegii paratype CM 94 and smaller parts of other specimens, as well as some cast and sculpted elements.
 The precise composition of the mount has changed since its initial unveiling, and the eleven casts that were made from its molds used slightly different elements again.
-Documentation of the choice of elements has not been comprehensive, and as a result most of the museums around the world that are exhibiting a Carnegie Diplodocus do not know exactly what bones went into making it up.
+Documentation of the choice of elements has not been comprehensive, and as a result, most of the museums around the world that are exhibiting a Carnegie Diplodocus do not know exactly what bones went into its construction.

-In this paper, we will summarise the history of the original Carnegie Diplodocus, and determine which fossil elements are included both in the fossil mount at the Carnegie Museum and in the many mounted casts based on this material.
+In this paper, we will summarize the history of the original Carnegie Diplodocus and determine which fossil elements are included both in the fossil mount at the Carnegie Museum and in the many mounted casts based on this material.

 Nomenclature

 The mounted Diplodocus skeleton at the Carnegie Museum does not have a specimen number of its own.
-It is often referred to loosely as CM 84, since that is the specimen that contributes most of the fossil material to the mount; or, more carefully, as CM 84/94/307, since those are three of the four specimens that contribute original fossil material.
-In this paper, we will refer to it as “the Carnegie mount”; when we refer to CM 84, we mean the particular individual specimen, not the mount.
-When referring to the various cast mounts, we refer to them by the name of the city that they were originally mounted in, e.g. the London cast, the Berlin cast and the Vernal cast; the sole exception is that we refer to the Russian cast, as it was initially installed in St. Petersburg but currently stands in Moscow.
+It is often referred to loosely as CM 84, since that is the specimen that contributes most of the original fossil material to the mount, or, more carefully, as CM 84/94/307, since those are three of the four specimens that contribute fossil material.
+In this paper, we will refer to this mounted skeleton as “the Carnegie mount”; when we refer to CM 84, we mean the particular individual specimen, not the mount.
+When referring to the various cast mounts, we refer to them by the name of the city that they were originally mounted in (e.g., the London cast, the Berlin cast, the Vernal cast); the sole exception is that we refer to the Russian cast by the name of the nation in which it resides, as because it was initially installed in St. Petersburg but currently stands in Moscow.